Shishupal08/Smart_QuantExtract/Privacy Policy.md

 Effective Date: 27-Sep-25

-Smart_QuantExtract (“the App”) is an Autodesk® Revit® add-in developed and published by [Your Name / Publisher Name].
+Smart_QuantExtract (“the App”) is an Autodesk® Revit® add-in developed and published by Shishupal Singh.

 We value your privacy.
 This Privacy Policy explains how the App handles user information.